SkylineCommunications/dataminer-docs/connector-help/connector_help/Viasat AC4100.md

 ## How to Use

 The **General** page displays general info about the device (System Model, Software Version, etc.).
-The **Positioning** page displays info about the current position of the ACU and the tracking configuration.All the alarms and warnings are displayed on the **Faults** page.
+The **Positioning** page displays info about the current position of the ACU and the tracking configuration.
+All the alarms and warnings are displayed on the **Faults** page.